docker-archive/classicswarm/test/integration/README.md

 $ bats test/integration
 ```

-In order to do that, you will need to setup a full development environmnet plus
+In order to do that, you will need to setup a full development environment plus
 [bats](https://github.com/sstephenson/bats#installing-bats-from-source)

 > **Note**: There are known issues running the integration tests using